-- Comically Cross-Eyed: One of the German soldiers is extremely cross-eyed and yet is the one manning the anti-aircraft gun as the protagonists escape via gliders at the end of the film (the movie shows whats he sees by defocusing the camera until there are two images of the plane).
+- Comically Cross-Eyed: One of the German soldiers is extremely cross-eyed and yet is the one manning the machine gun as the protagonists escape via gliders at the end of the film (the movie shows what he sees by defocusing the camera until there are two images of the plane).